mix-margaret-d-jones-purple.jpg

 Private Study & A Fresh One

 On my own I have spent countless hours pouring over (as in really studying) many important voice textbooks.
 I have studied countless videos and diagrams of the larynx.
 Once, a student who was a nurse at RPH, a teaching hospital, arranged for us both to view a collection of a dozen diseased larynxes kept in jars.
 While we were looking at them the people in charge wheeled in a 'fresh one'.
 Use your imagination!
-Using the surgical gloves they supplied us with, we dug around looking all through the vocal mechanism, trying to find the actual vocal folds.
+Using the surgical gloves they supplied us with we dug around looking all through the vocal mechanism, trying to find the actual vocal folds.
 We couldn't see them, even though the whole vocal tract had been cut open.
 It seems you need to have a 'live' one to see them because they really are folds, like folds of skin, and they retract and disappear post mortem.

 Seth Riggs

-And a couple of ideas have been borrowed from the American teacher, Seth Riggs.
-He has a very useful technique for smoothing out the register breaks.
+A couple of ideas have been borrowed from the American teacher, Seth Riggs.
+From his book and CD I learnt about speech level singing, explained in a clearer way than I had encountered previously (this has nothing to do with another important concept, 'speech quality singing').
+He also has a very useful technique for smoothing out the register breaks.
 It works like a treat, though like any technique you can do it wrong and suffer the consequences.
 Tip: never do the lip roll without using your fingers to push the cheek muscles around your mouth or lips in onto the jaw or teeth, to disable those muscles.
 If you do it without the fingers it creates great tension in the mouth and jaw that you seriously don't want.
 And don't do the lip roll if your vocal folds are not in good health.
+Of course, I am not a "Seth Riggs teacher."

 Languages

 At high school (a very long time ago, back in last century) I took German for my TAE (year 12 exams).
 And I did a year of French in what we called "First Year".
 When I took up learning to sing, in 1984, my first teacher was absolutely brilliant at German and Italian, so that's what I learnt for 18 months.
 After I returned to Perth in 1985 I studied Italian 110 (i.e. for beginners) at the Uni of WA.
-And along the way I have had a few formal lessons in Putonghua (Mandarin Chinese) and Bahasa Indonesia.
+Along the way I have had a few formal lessons in Putonghua (Mandarin Chinese) and Bahasa Indonesia.
 And, of course, I also teach singing in Latin.

 This means I can teach singing in English, German, Italian and Latin.
 I will teach in French and other languages provided the student is already fluent in that language.